|

 Dancing is, after

-all, the bond that unites us all.
+all, the bond that unites us.

 The Rhapsody 2004 trip was certainly no different.
 There was dancing